DFT study of Pt-induced Ge(001) reconstructions: Acknowledgements

-This work is part of the research program of the ``Stichting voor Fundamenteel Onderzoek der Materie" (FOM) and the use of superconmputer facilities was sponsored by the "Stichting Nationale Computer Faciliteiten" (NCF), both financially supported by the ``Nederlandse Organisatie voor Wetenschappelijk Onderzoek" (NWO).
+We acknowledge Prof.\ Harold Zandvliet and Dr.\ Arie van Houselt for many useful discussions, and for making available their experimental data.
+This work is part of the research program of the ``Stichting voor Fundamenteel Onderzoek der Materie" (FOM) and the use of supercomputer facilities was sponsored by the ``Stichting Nationale Computer Faciliteiten" (NCF), both financially supported by the ``Nederlandse Organisatie voor Wetenschappelijk Onderzoek" (NWO).